Ponderix/PMS-engine/DOCUMENTATION.md

 Once you have obtained your map, navigate to the [assets/maps](assets/maps) folder and the appropriate subfolder depending on if it is a SVG or GeoJSON, and upload the map to that folder.

-Then navigate to the [script/map/dict.js](script/map/dict.js) folder and under the `const` declaration at the top paste this with the appropriate text filled:
+Then navigate to the [script/map/dict.js](script/map/dict.js) file and under the `const` declaration at the top, paste this with the appropriate text filled:
 ```js
 filepath[CUSTOM_NAME] = PATH_TO_MAP;
 ```